 Professional drivers, especially those driving trucks and hauling cargo, are held to a higher standard of safety than any other driver on the road.
 The trucking agency is also held to federal regulations to ensure the safety of commercial truck drivers and other drivers.

-Anchorage truck accident lawyers handle cases involving failures to follow these federal regulations, including:
+Anchorage trucking accident lawyers handle cases involving failures to follow these federal regulations, including:

 - Commercial driving license requirements